 Figure 2-16.
 Interface to client applications

 Based on the general customizable indexer, two indexing mechanisms can be supported: online indexing and batch indexing.
 Online indexing is implemented through the insert() method.
 The client application invokes this method to insert one data record into a source record set.
 The indexer will first do the insertion, then generate index entries for this data record by invoking index() and insert them into the corresponding index structures.
 From the client application’s perspective, data records are indexed “online” when they are inserted into the source record set.
 Efficient online indexing is crucial for the loading of streaming data.
 Batch indexing assumes original data records are already stored in the NoSQL databases as record sets, and does indexing for the whole sets in batches.
-The batch indexing application scans the source record set, and invokes the index() method for every data record.
+The batch indexing application scans the source record set then invokes the index() method for every data record.
 The returned index entries are inserted into the corresponding index structures.

 To complete a search using an index structure, the client application can invoke a basic index operator provided by the framework, or a user-defined index operator.
 Multiple constraints can be specified as parameters to filter the index entries by their keys, entry IDs, or entry fields.
 Constraint types currently supported are value set constraint, range constraint, and regular expression constraint.
 A value set constraint is specified in the form of {val1,val2,...}, and can be used to select index keys, entry IDs, or entry fields that match any of the values in the set.
 Similarly, a range constraint is expressed in the form of [lower, upper], and a regular expression is in the form of <regular expression>.
 For a special class of regular expression constraints, prefix constraints, we also support a simplified expression in the form of ~prefix*~ (multiple characters following prefix) or ~prefix?~ (single character following prefix).